 National Grilling Month is here!
 Prevent harmful bacteria from making an appearance at your next cookout by following important food safe guidelines for a safe grilling season.

 A grill is one of the best ways to cook summer dinners and have outdoor parties.
-However, food poisoning peaks in the summer months when warmer temperatures cause foodborne bacteria to flourish.
+However, food poisoning peaks in the summer months because not only does bacteria multiply faster in warmer temperatures, but preparing food outdoors makes safe food handling more challenging.

 Furthermore, a grill can also be a means to transmit bacteria if care is not taken with how food is properly separated and handled.